oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

   ensure certain cache files are preserved between different test runs or builds of the same project (Typically the test environment is destroyed when a build or a test is done), or to gain access to certain system devices or services.
+* *Environment dependencies* - A project can require environment variables to be configured inside it's run-time environment.
+  Environmnet variable values can be provided from multiple locations:
+  - Plain: Used to configure variables with custom values.
+  - Runtime environment: Used to provide environment variables from the outer environment (for example Jenkins variables such as $BUILD_ID)
+  - Secrets and credentials: Used to provide auth tokens, ssh keys and etc as environment variables.

 ### Dependency definition files

 Unless otherwise stated below, project dependencies are defined separately per-stage.
 And can additionally be defined separately per-distribution.

-Project dependencies are specified via files that are places in the `automation` directory and take the following form:
+Project dependencies are specified via files that are placed in the `automation` directory and take the following form:

     automation/<stage-name>.<dependency-type>